tlepple/verify-aws-quotas-CDP-PC/documentation/aws_user.md

 ---

-3. Save user credentials to your computer.
+2. Save user credentials to your computer.

+* TBD - Record steps video

 ---